 Plymouth, Massachusetts, is proudly known as the city where America was born.
 In 1620, the Mayflower ship arrived there with future settlers from England.
 Originally, there were two ships, but one of them leaked while in a British port.
 Consequently, 102 people had to squeeze into a single ship.
 The conditions weren’t great; there were no toilets, and due to the poor hygiene, an epidemic broke out on the ship, claiming the lives of several people.
 Despite the difficulties, the team eventually reached their destination and established a colony.

-The holiday was founded by the descendants of the pilgrim fathers to honor their boldness, determination and courage.
-Leaving home in search of a better life for yourself and your family is not so easy, but for the sake of a happy future, they managed to do it.
-Initially, the “Old Colony Club” appeared in 1769, then a separate date was already formed.
-Mass celebrations took place only in the 1880s.
+The holiday was founded by the descendants of the pilgrim fathers to honor their courage, determination, and boldness.
+It is not easy to leave home in search of a better life for oneself and one’s family, but the settlers managed to do it for the sake of a happy future.
+The Old Colony Club was first established in 1769, and later a separate date was formed for the celebration.
+Mass celebrations did not begin until the 1880s.

-- the Mayflower Agreement, the first prototype of a constitution, was signed on board;
+- The Mayflower Agreement, the first prototype of a constitution, was signed on board.

-- when the captain of the ship was gone, the ship was dismantled into boards;
+- When the captain of the ship was gone, the ship was dismantled into boards.

-How to celebrate
+How to take part

-When is Forefathers’ Day celebrated in 2022?
+When is Forefathers’ Day celebrated in 2023?